 5. Conclusions

-In conclusion, this study demonstrates that the RETeval® system shows potential as tool for non-expert clinicians to help provide diagnostic information and streamline patient management in cases of suspected albinism.
+In conclusion, this study demonstrates that the RETeval® system shows potential as a point-of-care triaging/screening tool for non-expert clinicians to help provide diagnostic information and streamline patient management in cases of suspected albinism.
 This will help to minimise time to diagnosis and enable patients to have the maximum time possible inside the limited therapeutic window.
 Importantly, the sensitivity of the technique was very high (suggesting a low risk of false negative findings), and the specificity was also high with only a small percentage of false positive findings.
 This would be ideal for a screening tool.
 Further studies are required to refine the parameters of using the device in this scenario and such studies could potentially also investigate chiasmal and retro-chiasmal pathologies.
 It is important to note that the RETeval® device would not and cannot replace full visual electrodiagnostic assessment where other tests such as pattern VEPs, ERGs and electro-oculograms may be necessary to build a complete clinical picture.
-Instead, it might offer potential as an additional clinical tool which could be used by relatively untrained clinical staff either as a screening or diagnostic device.
-Further work is needed to determine its acceptability to patients, define its useability in non-expert hands, and to calculate the thresholds for use as either a screening tool or a diagnostic device to detect decussation defects in albinism.
+Instead, it might offer potential as an additional clinical tool which could be used by relatively untrained clinical staff as a screening device.
+Further work is needed to determine its acceptability to patients, define its useability in non-expert hands, and to calculate the thresholds for use as a screening tool to detect decussation defects in albinism.

 6. Patents